+Professional Capacity:Summarize the Our teachers work diligently to provide standards based instruction but

-Professional Capacity:Summarize the professional capacity trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+professional capacity trends and patterns the data demonstrated a greater need for equity amongst classrooms.

+observed by the team while completing

+this section of the report.
+What are the

+important trends and patterns that will

+support the identification of student,

+teacher, and leader needs?